opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 # KeyView Filter SDK C API

-The KeyView Filter SDK is designed to be embedded into other services.
+The KeyView Filter SDK allows you to embed KeyView functionality into other services.

 To facilitate embedding, the KeyView Filter SDK has APIs for C, C++, Java and .NET.
 In addition, the KeyView Filter SDK runs natively on the following platforms: Windows (x86_32, x86_64), Linux (x86_32, x86_64 and ARM_64), MacOS (x86_64 and Apple M*).